Metyrapone

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the ones occasionally associated with metyrapone.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine but speak with your doctor or pharmacist if any of the following continue or become troublesome.

-If you experience any other symptoms which you think may be due to the capsules, please speak with your doctor or pharmacist for further advice.
+If you experience any other symptoms which you think may be due to this medicine, please speak with your doctor or pharmacist for further advice.

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.